Skip to main content

 Biography

 Franziska Pieper started her scientific career at the Freie University Berlin, graduating with a BSc in Biology in 2017.
 In 2020, she completed an MSc in Microbiology at the Friedrich-Schiller University in Jena.
-The MSc programme reinforced her aspiration to pursue a scientific career, and consequently, she undertook a PhD fund with the Marie Skłodowska-Curie Action Network at Imperial College London under the supervision of Professor Dr Rosemary Boyton and Professor Danny Altmann.
+This MSc programme inspired her to pursue a scientific career, and consequently, she undertook a PhD with the Marie Skłodowska-Curie Action Network at Imperial College London under the supervision of Professor Dr Rosemary Boyton and Professor Danny Altmann.

 During her doctoral studies, Franziska explored host-pathogen interactions, focusing on how survival adaptations of Pseudomonas aeruginosa interact with the adaptive immune system, specifically dendritic cells and T cells.